Anson Funderburgh

 Anson Funderburgh (born James Anson Funderburgh; November 14, 1954) is an American blues guitar player and bandleader of Anson Funderburgh and the Rockets since 1978.
-Their style incorporates both Chicago blues and Texas blues.
+The band's style incorporates both Chicago blues and Texas blues.

 Career

 Funderburgh was born in Plano, Texas, United States.
-Anson was with The Bee's Knees in 1976 and recorded "Cold Hearted Woman".
+Anson was with The Bee's Knees in 1976 and recorded Cold Hearted Woman.
 In 1977 the Rockets began with Anson, Mark Hickman on Fender bass, David Watson on drums and vocalist Darrell Nulisch.
 In 1981, Funderburgh released the Rockets' debut album Talk to You By Hand from New Orleans, Louisiana based Black Top Records.
 The band consisted of Anson, with Darrell Nulisch on vocals and harmonica.
-The album included a cover version of Earl King's song, "Come On".
-Talk to You By Hand was also the first ever release by the record label.
+The album included a cover version of Earl King's song, "Come On (Let the Good Times Roll)".
+Talk to You By Hand was also the first ever release by the Black Top record label.

-Before the debut album's release in 1981, Funderburgh participated that same year with The Fabulous Thunderbirds in recording of their Butt-Rockin album.
+Before the debut album's release in 1981, Funderburgh participated that same year with The Fabulous Thunderbirds in recording of their Butt Rockin' album.

 Funderburgh and the Rockets appeared at the 1984 San Francisco Blues Festival.
 When Nulisch left the band in 1985, Funderburgh invited the blues harmonica player Sam Myers from Jackson, Mississippi to fill in the spot.
-He stayed with the band until his death on July 17, 2006, appearing on eight albums with them.
-The first Rockets' recording featuring Myers was My Love Is Here To Stay which came out in 1986.
+Myers stayed with the band until his death on July 17, 2006, appearing on eight albums with them.
+The first Rockets recording featuring Myers was My Love Is Here To Stay, released in 1985.